 Professor Morten Hviid - IP rights and digital markets

 Professor David Mead - Freedom of expression and privacy

 Dr Karen McCullagh – Data protection, privacy and social media

-For more information on media-related research and media law research at UEA generally please visit the media@uea and CREATe web pages.
+For more information on media-related research and media law research at UEA generally please visit the CREATe web pages.